SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/rabbitmq.md

      * **Description.** (Optional)
      * **File Path (Required).** Enter the path to your rabbitmq.log.
 The files are typically located in /var/log/rabbitmq/rabbitmq.log.
 If you're using a customized path, check the RabbitMQ.conf file for this information.
      * **Source Host.** Sumo Logic uses the hostname assigned by the OS unless you enter a different host name
      * **Source Category.** Enter any string to tag the output collected from this Source, such as **RabbitMQ/Logs**.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see[ Best Practices](/docs/send-data/best-practices).)
+For details, see[ Best Practices](/docs/send-data/best-practices).)
      * **Fields**.
 Set the following fields:
        * `component = messaging`
        * `messaging_system = rabbitmq`